 Try their Cao Lau, served in a riot of color, and the chicken wings – the tasty meat literally falls of the bone.
 Both dishes rival all-comers in Hoi An and they’re kid-friendly too.
 Little extras such as the complimentary banh mi with peanut sauce dip take the overall experience to another level.

-10 out of 10 for ambience.
+10 out of 10 for ambiance.
 And 10 out of 10 for service – the staff are attentive and friendly without ever being in your face.
 Little Faifo has a modern take on traditional Vietnamese dishes and they offer Western dishes, a kids’ menu and vegan items, too.

 Try ‘Duo of Pork’– a clever and delicious deconstruction of cao lau.
 Any fans of sticky ribs will adore this dish.
 Or try the crispy wontons – not flimsy and very tasty, or the spicy and zesty mango, prawn and tuna salad.
 Whether it’s for a special lunch or a romantic dinner, this timeless Vietnamese restaurant will make you want to stop the clocks – just so you can stay a little longer.